bufbuild-ru/docs/docs/cli/quickstart/index.md

 :::

-Run `buf lint` one final time and there should be no more errors.For more info on lint rules and configuration, check out the [lint documentation](../../lint/overview/).
+Run `buf lint` one final time and there should be no more errors.

 ## Detect breaking changes